 2.2 Types of STIS Files

-The naming convention for STIS files is rootname_xxx.fits, where xxx is a three-character file suffix.
+The naming convention for STIS files is rootname_xxx.fits, where rootname is the unique identifier for the observation and xxx is a three-character file suffix.
 The suffix identifies the type of data within the file.
 Table 2.1 lists the file suffixes for both uncalibrated and calibrated data files.
 Depending on the type of observation you have obtained, and therefore on the path it has taken through the calibration pipeline, you will find an appropriate subset of these files in your particular dataset.
+Each STIS readout generates an image set or imset.
 Table 2.2 shows the datasets that are produced by the calstis pipeline for different types of datasets.

 Table 2.1: Data File Naming Conventions